 - This extension is not available in every state, so if you experienced a life change that triggers a special enrollment period any time during the public health emergency, check with the marketplace in your state to see if you might qualify even if the 60-day window has passed.

 - Additionally, if an individual is an American Indian or Alaskan Native, he or she can enroll into a marketplace plan or change his or her marketplace plan once per month.

 Other Restrictions and Requirements

 If you are enrolled in marketplace coverage and have a special enrollment opportunity to switch to a new marketplace plan, in most cases you are restricted to products in the same metal level as your current plan.

-When you apply for a SEP, the marketplace will ask you to provide verifying documents prior to enrollment for the following qualifying events: loss of other coverage, moving, gaining or becoming a dependent through adoption or court order, marriage, and a Medicaid/CHIP denial.
-You will have 30 days to submit the documentation, but check with your marketplace to see what the requirements are during the COVID-19 pandemic.
+When you apply for a SEP, in certain circumstances, the marketplace may ask you to provide verifying documents prior to enrollment for the following qualifying events: loss of other coverage, moving, gaining or becoming a dependent through adoption or court order, marriage, and a Medicaid/CHIP denial.
+Typically, you will have 30 days to submit the documentation, but check with your marketplace to see what the requirements are during the COVID-19 pandemic.

 (45 C.F.R. § 155.420(d); 82 Fed.
 Reg.
 18346, April 18, 2017; CMS, Overview: Special Enrollment Period Pre-enrollment Verification (SEPV), June 2017; CMS, Emergency and Major Disaster Declarations by the Federal Emergency Management Agency (FEMA) – Special Enrollment Periods (SEPs), Termination of Coverage, and Payment Deadline Flexibilities, Effective August 9, 2018, August 9, 2018; 84 FR 17454, April 25, 2019; 84 FR 41292, August 14, 2019)